gdivanov/NYC-Housing/README.md

 from sklearn.metrics import mean_squared_error
 from sklearn.model_selection import cross_val_score
 ```

+## II) Data Cleaning & Inspection
-Next we want to upload our data set which can be found at: https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page
+Next we want to upload our data set which can be found at: https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page and then inspect the types that we have.
+Also, we need to drop some values that are either outliers or 0/null-types.

 ```
 #Upload data set